multifacet/cbmm-artifact/README.md

 We start with Figure 5 because these results are used in some of the other figures too (e.g., to compute page fault rate).
 These experiments capture the total runtime of the workloads for each kernel and fragmentation setting.
 Note that you will need to run experiments with both kernel configurations (Linux/CBMM and HawkEye; see Getting Started, step 5).

+Once again, all of these commands are meant to be run on the _driver_ machine, not the _test_ machine.

 1. Run the experiments.
 We recommend repeating this step five times, generating five sets of results, to reduce variance.

    **Linux/CBMM**